Your complete guide to employment contracts in Australia

 You should include the following terms and conditions in your employment contracts:

-• Clauses referring to the essential requirements of the role such as licences, clearances, and registrations
+• Clauses referring to the essential requirements of the role such as licenses, clearances, and registrations.

-• The type of employment being full-time, part-time, or casual
+• The type of employment is full-time, part-time, or casual.

-• Remuneration clause.
-Setting out the payment method in terms of a salary, wage, or piece rate; what is included in this payment or paid separately such as superannuation, loadings, overtime, bonuses, benefits, and allowances.
-Commissions are generally set out in a separate scheme
+• The payment method (remuneration clause) in terms of a salary, wage, or piece rate; what is included in this payment or paid separately such as superannuation, loadings, overtime, bonuses, benefits, and allowances—however commissions are generally set out in a separate scheme.

-• Leave entitlements.
-The NES provides compulsory minimum standards for various types of leave including annual leave, personal leave, and long service leave
+• Employee Leave entitlements—the NES provides compulsory minimum standards for various types of leave including annual leave, personal leave, and long service leave.

 What provisions to include in employment contracts